Walchand-Linux-Users-Group/Linux/commands/chown/README.md

 # chown
-change the ownership of the file
+Change the ownership of the file.

 ---

 ## Description
-Used to change the ownership of files and directories, allowing the assignment of new owners and groups
+Used to change the ownership of files and directories, allowing the assignment of new owners and groups.

 ---

 ## File Ownership
-Each file has an owner (a user) and a group associated with it The owner is usually the user who created the file, and the group may include multiple users File ownership is crucial for determining who can access or modify a file
+- Each file has an owner (a user) and a group associated with it.
+- The owner is usually the user who created the file, and the group may include multiple users.
+- File ownership is crucial for determining who can access or modify a file.

-### To get ownership of all the files and folders in directory:
+### To view ownership of all the files and folders in the directory use the command:
 ```bash
 $ ls -l
 ```